 A casual vacancy occurs when an appointed member resigns from the school board before the completion of their term of appointment e.g. no longer have a child at the school if a parents and citizen member on the school board.
 The filling of a casual vacancy is for the remainder of the term of office that has been vacated only.

-More information about Casual Vacancy is in the School Board manual located on the School Board page.
+More information about Casual Vacancy is in the School Board handbooks located on the School Board page.

 Governance and Community Liaison Branch can provide support and advice to schools filling casual vacancies.